Immunotools/IgDetective/README.md

 1. `gene sequence` : Nucleotide sequence of predicted gene

 ## Development
 IGDetective is still in its nascent stages with room for improvement.
-Please send your suggestions or any bugs detected to vsirupur@ucsd.edu
+Please report any bugs to GitHub.
+We welcome your comments and suggestions on IGDetective development.
+Please feel free to send it to Vikram Sirupurapu (vsirupur@ucsd.edu) and/or Yana Safonova (ysafonova@cs.jhu.edu).